 The individual entries in the STI-CA list shall be comprised of the following information:

-Name consistent with the convention identified in the Certificate Policy.
-This would be the name in the Subject field in the issued certificate and shall include the country name and organization name.

-[Editor’s note: other fields TBD. ]
+Issuer in the form of the Issuer field as defined in [RFC 5280].
+This field shall include the Distinguished Name contained in certificates issued by that STI-CA.

+Editor’s note: Mary to add text here to indicate array of all the CAs and associated information in individual objects, including root certificate.

+Any other information as prescribed by the STI-PA.

 Lifecycle of Trusted STI-CA List

 This section discusses considerations and management of the lifecycle of the STI-CA list.
 In order to allow a Service Provider to determine the validity of an issued certificate, it is important that the list of valid STI-CAs is updated on a regular basis (e.g., daily).
 Criteria by which a STI-CA would be removed from the Trust List are described in section 4 and are subject to policy considerations.
 In the case that an STI-CA is to be removed from the list, in order to minimize the timeframe during which certificates issued by that STI-CA are being used for active calls, the STI-PA shall send an updated list to the Service Providers.
 In addition, it is recommended that the expiry of certificates be a shorter interval than the frequency at which an updated Trust List is distributed in order to reduce the number of active calls that might be using a certificate issued by an STI-CA that has been removed from the list.